lsphillips/you-are-cancelled/README.md

 ### Cancellation Tokens

-The cancellation token is responsible for propogating the cancellation requested by its associative Cancellation Token Source.
+The cancellation token is responsible for propagating the cancellation requested by its associative Cancellation Token Source.
 Every Cancellation Token Source has a unique token associated with it.
 You will give this token to any asynchronous operation that can be cancelled:

 ``` js
 await getRecordsFromDatabase(source.token);